');

 About Plymouth, IA

-Plymouth is a small community in Iowa with a population of 405 residents.
-The median household income is $66,250 per year, which is near the national average.
-The median age in Plymouth is 38 years.
+Plymouth is a small community located in Iowa with a population of 405 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,250 per year, which is 12% below the national median of $75,149.
+The median age of 38 years is close to the US median age of 38.9 years.

 Cost of Living in Plymouth, IA